 For special needs kids or large groups, Santa can meet up with you in a private room, away from the hubbub.
 If any of these preferences sound good to you, be sure to call Santa Lane at 206-628-1000 and follow Nordstrom Downtown Seattle on Twitter or Facebook for additional details, including wait times and diversity Santa hours.
 (Or call him up if your kiddo just needs to hear Santa’s kind voice).

-In addition to Santa at the Downtown Nordstrom, kids can visit him (with much shorter wait times) at the Nordstroms in Bellevue Square, Westfield Southcenter and Tacoma Mall.
+Good to Know: In addition to Santa at the Downtown Seattle Nordstrom, kids can visit him (with much shorter wait times) at the Nordstrom stores at Bellevue Square, Westfield Southcenter and Tacoma Mall.
 All photo packages will be mailed to you once completed.
 Psst!
-If you want them before Christmas, make sure to visit Santa by Dec.
-18.
+If you want them mailed before Christmas, make sure to visit Santa by Dec.
+17, 2017.

 Seattle, Wa 98101

-Where is your favorite place to take the kiddos for Santa photos every year?
-Let us know in a comment below!
+Where is your favorite place to take the kids for Santa photos?
+Tell us in the comments below!

 — Allison Sutcliffe, Erin Cranston & Kristina Moy